 Both resorts have a cluster of luxury hotels, and Chaudfontaine, in particular, is an ideal hang-out for those in need of relaxation and pampering.
 At the Château des Thermes hotel, you can spend a lazy Sunday splashing in the steaming spa pools (one indoors, one outdoors) overlooking the pretty 19th-century château-hotel and wooded hills.
 The château also offers a eucalyptus-scented hammam, hydro jets, three saunas and a French restaurant, and is open for both day visits and overnight stays.

 Just outside Spa itself, Le Manoir de Lébioles is a place for a special occasion, with 16 stylish rooms and a gastronomic restaurant, along with a hammam, sauna and an intimate pool with tranquil views of the wooded hills.

 An all round Royal Treatment

-Away from the bubbles, there are three golf courses in the vicinity, notably the magnificent Royal Golf Club des Fagnes in Spa, one of five Walloon courses bearing the ‘royal’ tag, and widely regarded as the best course in Belgium.
+Away from the bubbles, there are three golf courses in the vicinity, notably the magnificent Royal Golf Club des Fagnes in Spa, one of six Walloon courses bearing the ‘royal’ tag, an honour bestowed on Belgian golf clubs when they attain their fiftieth anniversary.
 Remarkably, the green fees are about the same as virtually every other course in the region.
 Halfway between Spa and Liège, the International Gomzé Golf Club is another quality course, and beginners and high-handicappers will enjoy the par 30, nine-hole Golf du Haras in Pepinster.

 Click here to download our brochure on Golf in Wallonia and start planning a thrilling holiday in the South of Belgium.